aayatsali/reops3/pages/preduringpost/index.md

 - [VA Research Template](https://github.com/aayatsali/reops3/blob/main/VA%20Research%20Template.docx)

 ## Post

-- How the VA is using AI in Research:
+## How the VA is using AI in Research

 PII/PHI if any is recorded during research sessions, gets scrubbed out by researcher during beginning of synthesis and analysis, and before any notes or transcripts can be uploaded to a cloud storage system like Github or EnjoyHQ.
 Therefore, when a research findings report is created, it should not contain any PII/PHI.
 This is why we chose to use the reports as the foundation to craft stories using AI.